KbKuuhaku/pacsmv-501011/src/pacsmv_501011/hw2/report.md

 ### Demo

 - The color of bounding boxes is depended on the predicted class.
-Randomly generate `k` colors at the start and indexing them by `label_id` later
+Randomly generate `k` colors at the start and index them by `label_id` later

 ```python
 def set_colors(self, k: int) -> None: